 Credit card fraud, computer crime, embezzlement, and various types of other economic crimes can fall under the theft statute as well as a number of other statutes specific to the actual act conducted.

 Theft cases can range from the incredibly simple, such as shoplifting candy from a grocery store, to the incredibly complex, such as stealing hundreds of thousands or even millions of dollars from an employer or business venture.
-No matter how simple or complex your theft case, the attorneys at Patterson Weaver Law have the experience and know-how to help you get the best outcome possible on your particular case.
+No matter how simple or complex your theft case, the attorneys at Patterson Weaver Law, LLC have the experience and know-how to help you get the best outcome possible on your particular case.

 What Are the Penalties for Theft?